Healthy Homes Assessment Thorndon

 Thorndon Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Thorndon and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory for all Thorndon and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.
+• Landlords and property managers must keep records of their conformance with any Healthy Homes Standards that apply or will apply during the tenure of an apartment rental.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers should ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.

 From 1 July 2023

-• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes